-The cause for the anxiety varies from genetic and environmental factors.
+The cause of the anxiety varies.
+It is believed to be a combination of genetic and environmental factors.
 Some people are naturally born with a more sensitive nervous system and may be more prone to anxiety.
 Those people may need additional tools to manage their sensitivity.
-For some, the origins of anxiety might be related to negative life experiences such as various traumas like sexual and physical abuse, childhood neglect, being a victim of bulling, or other negative experiences.
+For some, the origins of anxiety might be related to negative life experiences such as various traumas like being a victim of bullying, sexual and physical abuse, difficult upbringing or family interactions, or other negative experiences.

-The goal of therapy for anxiety is to help clients to become less afraid.
-I teach coping strategies that will help you to address emotional, physical, and cognitive aspects of the anxiety.
-We will also talk about anxiety tolerance – becoming more comfortable with the anxiety and gaining control over the symptom and reducing the avoidance behavior.
-In addition, we will explore and address the underlying causes for anxiety such trauma, family of origin, difficult life transition, and so forth.
-Also, we will address factors such as life-style, nutrition, exercise, sleep, and self-care habits.
+The goal of therapy for anxiety disorders is to help clients to become less afraid.
+I teach coping strategies that will help you address anxiety’s emotional, physical, and cognitive aspects.
+We will also talk about anxiety tolerance – becoming more comfortable with the anxiety, gaining control over the symptom, and reducing the avoidance behavior.
+In addition, we will explore and address the underlying causes of anxiety, such as trauma, a family of origin, difficult life transition, and so forth.
+Other factors such as lifestyle, nutrition, exercise, sleep, and self-care habits will also be addressed.

 Generalized Anxiety Disorder (GAD)

-GAD is characterized by excessive anxiety or worry about events or circumstances of everyday living such as work, school, finances, safety, health, daily routines, timeliness, health of children and family members.
-The worries are typically difficult to control and are disproportionate to the actual threat or a likelihood of anticipated negative outcomes.
+GAD is characterized by excessive anxiety or worries about events or circumstances of everyday living such as work, school, finances, safety, health, daily routines, timeliness, and the health of children and family members.
+The worries are typically difficult to control and are disproportionate to the actual threat or the likelihood of anticipated negative outcomes.
 The worry can switch from one concern to another.
 Other symptoms may include restlessness, feeling keyed or on edge, irritability, muscle tension, and sleep disturbance.

 Social Anxiety Disorder

-Social Anxiety is characterized by a strong fear of being judged in social situations.
-Examples may include fear of acting, performing, presenting, meeting new people, urinating in public, interviewing for a job, talking to people in authority, test taking, making phone calls, eating in public, and others.
-Persons suffering from social anxiety tend avoid situation where they can be judged as week, crazy, stupid, boring, incompetent, or unlikable.
+Strong fear and/or avoidance of one or more social situations in which a person might be exposed to scrutiny by others.
+Examples may include fear of acting, performing, presenting in public, meeting new people, urinating in public, interviewing for a job, talking to people in authority, test taking, making phone calls, eating in public, and others.
+Individuals are concerned that they will be judged as weak, crazy, stupid, boring, incompetent, or unlikable.

-Irrational fear of an object or a situation that poses no real threat.
-Common categories of phobias are: situations (flying, enclosed spaces, being at a dentist, going to school), nature (thunderstorms or heights), animals or insects (dogs, snakes, spiders), blood or injection (needles, medical procedures), others such as choking, vomiting, loud noises, crowds etc. Persons suffering from phobias tend avoid the feared situation or object, which can cause issues at work, school, or socially.
+Irrational or unreasonable fear of an object or a situation that poses no real threat.
+Common categories of phobias of certain situations (flying, enclosed spaces, being at a dentist, going to school), nature (thunderstorms or heights), animals or insects (dogs, snakes, spiders), blood or injection (needles, medical procedures), others such as choking, vomiting, loud noises, crowds, etc. The feared object or situation typically poses no real danger; however, a person cannot control or let go of the fear.